Jessica-mafra/Jessica-mafra/README.md

-- 👋 Hi, I’m @Jessica-mafra
+ Hi, I’m @Jessica-mafra be welcome :)
-- 👀 I’m interested in new connections and new ideas in this world of Code.
+ I’m interested in new connections and new ideas in this world of Dev.
-- 🌱 I’m currently learning .NetCore and .NetFramework
-- 💞️ I’m looking to collaborate on new projects
+ I’m currently learning .NetCore and .NetFramework , and looking to collaborate on new projects.

 <!---
 Jessica-mafra/Jessica-mafra is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.